Y-absamad/Flutter-Learning-Journey/flutter_simple_login_page_05/README.md

 - **Email Input**: A text field for the user to input their email address.
 - **Password Input**: A password text field with an eye icon to toggle visibility (icon currently non-functional).
-- **Login Button**: A button that currently has no action assigned, but can be extended to handle user authentication.
+- **Login Button**: A button that currently has no action assigned.

 ## Video
 ![](Gf.gif)